This post may contain affiliate links. Please read my disclosure and privacy policy.

 The mixture will thicken as it rests.
 This will make one egg replacement.

 Once the mixture has thickened, it’s ready to use in your recipe.
-However, this egg substitute won’t work perfectly in all cases, so check out the tips below.
+However, this egg substitute may not work perfectly in all cases, so please refer to the tips below.

 When to use less water

 Chicken eggs not only act as a binder in recipes, but they also help with lift and structure.
-Flax eggs don’t do everything, so adjust your expectations when using them.
+Flax eggs don’t do all of that, so adjust your expectations when using them.

 Use flax eggs in recipes like: